 Generally, the changes to the Food Standards Code come with a date where food that is produced after that time must comply with the new changes.
 This means that you need to manage the changeover of your labels from the old labels to the ones incorporating the new requirements.
 Food manufactured from the date of implementation for the new legislation must carry the new labels.
-Major labelling changes usually mean a 2-year implementation period.
-For example, the changes to country of origin requirements were included in legislation on 1 July 2016.
-From 1 July 2018 food manufactured after this date must comply with the new labelling requirements.
+Major labelling changes usually mean a 2-year implementation period (sometimes more, depending on the impact of the labelling change).
+For example, the changes to country-of-origin requirements were included in new legislation on 1 July 2016 and from 1 July 2018, all food manufactured after 1 July 2018 had to comply with the new labelling requirements.

 Can I make my label background any colour I like?